maucejo/slydekit/src/slydekit-animation.typ

     #metadata((int-or-range: (), from: start, to: start + n - 1))<sk-reveal>
     #alternatives-match(descriptors.zip(contents))
   ]
 }

-// Reveals each element of a list, enumeration, or terms on its own step.
-On the model of Polylux's item-by-item: we never reconstruct list(..)/enum(..)/terms(..), we simply filter the direct children of body that are list.item/enum.item/terms.item and reveal them one by one via one-by-one.
-Typst then visually groups these adjacent items, regardless of whether they are each wrapped in an uncover.
-#let item-by-item(start: 1, hide-color: none, hide-fn: none, body) = {
-  let is-item(it) = type(it) == content and it.func() in (
-    list.item, enum.item, terms.item
-  )
-  let children = if type(body) == content and body.has("children") {
-    body.children
-  } else {
-    body
-  }
-  one-by-one(start: start, hide-color: hide-color, hide-fn: hide-fn, ..children.filter(is-item)) }

 // Parallel track: local split by <pause>, counted independently of the main flow, but synchronized on the same subslide clock.
 Replaces the use of #meanwhile from Touying: instead of a marker inserted in the flow, we wrap each parallel branch in track(..).